strata-org/jverify/docs/guide/src/supported_java_features.md

 - Wildcards: `?`
 - `permits`
 - Verification of annotations
-- For now, JVerify can only specify contracts that require none of the arguments or `this` are modified concurrently.
+- For now, JVerify can only specify contracts that require none of the arguments, including `this`, are modified concurrently.
 Support for concurrent modification will be added.
 When calling verified code from unverified code, be careful not to pass in objects that are being modified concurrently.

 [//]: # (# Do not need to mention)